Mort Drucker Dead, Legendary ‘Mad Magazine’ Caricature Artist Dies At 91

 — MAD Magazine (@MADmagazine) April 9, 2020

 Drucker got his start with the cult comedy magazine, Mad, in 1956.
-He was best nown for his television and movie satires, and his illustrations parodied everything from Dallas (retitled Dullus in the cartoon spoof) to Saturday Night Fever to Star Wars.
+He was best known for his television and movie satires, and his illustrations parodied everything from Dallas (retitled “Dullus” in the cartoon spoof) to Saturday Night Fever to Star Wars.

 Star Wars legend Mark Hamill recalled Drucker’s iconic parody of his film in a tribute posted to Twitter.